 [ ] A running head of no more than 60 characters is included under the author affiliations.

 [ ] Scientific binomials and other words, symbols that are italicized in Nematropica are either italicized or underlined in the manuscript.
 The two styles are not mixed.

 [ ] Tables are cited in numeric order in the body of the manuscript; and any nonstandard abbreviations are explained in table footnotes.

 [ ] Captions for figures are listed following “Literature Cited” and tables.

-[ ] Figures provided as separate files can be at least 300 dpi and submitted in jpeg format.
+[ ] Figures should be provided as separate files and be at least 300 dpi and submitted in jpeg format.

 [ ] References are cited in the text by first author’s surname and year of publication.

 [ ] All references are listed in alphabetical order by authors’ surnames and are in the style appropriate for Nematropica described in the guide to authors.